 Cheaper electricity and gas can provide a great deal of financial relief.
-Lower energy costs mean people can save money on utility bills, freeing up more funds for other purposes.
+Lower energy costs mean people can save on utility bills, freeing up more funds for other purposes.
 Cheaper electricity and gas can also help reduce environmental damage, as less energy is wasted and fewer pollutants are created.

 Additionally, more affordable electricity and gas can help stimulate the economy, as households have more money to spend or invest in businesses or services that create jobs.
 Finally, government initiatives to provide subsidies for renewable energy sources may help make electricity and gas cheaper in the long run, benefiting everyone involved.